PX4/PX4-Autopilot/apps/examples/README.txt

   specific PWM settings might require additional settings).

     CONFIG_PWM - Enables PWM support.
+    CONFIG_EXAMPLES_PWM_COUNT - Enabled PWM pulse count support (if the hardware supports it).
     CONFIG_NSH_BUILTIN_APPS - Build the PWM test as an NSH built-in function.
       Default: Not built!
 The example can only be used as an NSH built-in application